 International applicants applying online through LSAC have the option of submitting transcripts through LSAC's Document Assembly Service.
 This service is included in LSAC's $75 registration fee for using the online services.
 Additionally, international applicants using the LSAC system can choose (not required) to register for LSAC's International Transcript Authentication and Evaluation Service for an additional fee of $125.
 By using this system, LSAC will authenticate and evaluate international academic records.

 Although not required, the LL.M.
 Programs also accept transcripts and certified copies of academic documents from EducationUSA and WES.
 The applicant should contact WES directly to arrange submission.
 Find more information about EducationUSA and WES online.

 Applicants must submit at least two letters of recommendation from law professors, employers, or others familiar with the applicant's academic and professional qualifications.
 Personal references will not be accepted.
 The applicant should familiarize references with the LL.M.
 Program and have each reference specifically address the applicant's aptitude for undertaking graduate legal study.
 The applicant should also explain that the admissions committee gives considerable weight to the letters.
-The recommendation letters may either be sent in sealed and signed envelopes along with the application or sent directly to the Office of Graduate Admissions.
+The recommendation letters must either be sent in sealed and signed envelopes along with the application or sent directly to the Office of Graduate Admissions.
 We will not accept unsealed letters or letters forwarded to our office by the applicant.

 Applicants must submit a 1-2 page single spaced essay that addresses the following: